jrmmba8314/VMs-For-PAHS-Cybersecurity-and-Computer-Forensics-Class/README.md

 <b>removeperms.sh</b> - removes all the student permissions from the resource pools - this is done to start a new school year!

 <b>manvms.sh</b> - the main script that creates copies of the vms; resets them to the original snapshot; and can delete, poweron, poweroff machines.
 The script is menu driven.
-I do send much info the screen.
+I do send much info to the screen.
 I like to see what is going on.

 The actual vms used are: